thesimpledev/thesimpledev/README.md

 ---

-## Currently Learning
+## Plan To Learn
-I am actively learning the following
+I am plan on learning the following

 ---
 <p align="center">